EVTOL: On-demand passenger services

 Many eVTOL concept models are designed for air taxi applications.
 For instance, Pipistrel, an Uber Elevate partner, is working on the Pipistrel 801, a 5 seats air taxi.
 Another example is Volocopter, which proposed its air taxi service called VoloCity, based on the Volocopter 2X.

 Parcels and deliveries

 The Google-owned company Wing has been offering an eVTOL UAV delivery service since 2020.
 Their drones are able to fly up to 100 km and carry up to 1.5 kg.
 Amazon Prime Air and UPS are two other companies using drone delivery.
 A German aerospace company called Wingcopter in collaboration with UNICEF has also delivered vaccines in Vanuatu in 2018.
-In 2020 wingcopter eVTOL drone was used to deliver COVID-19 test kits to Isle of Mull.
+In 2020 wingcopter eVTOL drone was used to deliver COVID-19 test kits to the Isle of Mull.

 Wingcopter 178 HL on a vaccine delivery flight in Vanuatu.

 Air cargo

 Heavy-lift unmanned air vehicles included companies such as Sabrewing Aircraft Company Sabrewing Rhaegal, Elroy Elroy Air Chaparral and Pipistrel have unveiled heavy-lift uncrewed cargo aircraft, with the Sabrewing aircraft having a capacity to carry a payload of up to 5,400 pounds in a vertical take off scenario.
 Volocopter has also developed a cargo eVTOL aircraft, the VoloDrone, that can carry up to 200 kg with a maximum range of 40 km.